TammyGagliano/tech-blog/README.md

 THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments

 ## List of Technology
+MySQL2
+Express
+Sequelize
+Handlebars
+Dotenv
+Bycrypt
 ## Installation
 Clone a copy from GitHub.
-Open project directory, then npm install to install all dependencies
+Open project directory, then npm install to install all dependencies.
+Create a .env file in the root of the project with your own environment variables.

 ## Usage

+Go to the site, signup or login, enter an article or read another article posted by another user.
 ## Contributions
 Tammy Gagliano